MileHacker Logo

 • Use reputable carbon offset programs like Terrapass.

-• Many carriers have this option.
+• Many airlines offer this option.

 • Independent organizations also carbon offsetting.